Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 - Replica Antique Glass Hardware D. Lawless Hardware

 *Before painting furniture, don’t miss these steps.
 CLICK HERE to learn more.

 Step #1 Apply a liberal amount of the Top Coat (aka glue for this project) to your surface.
 For this project, I painted the drawers with a light color first because the tissue paper is so thin.
 Keep in mind that with tissue paper, the color behind the paper can change the appearance of the paper due to its transparency once applied.

 Step #2 Apply the tissue paper over the topcoat.
 The tissue paper will draw itself into the topcoat quickly.
 Kind of like toilet paper to water… just be ready for it to absorb into the topcoat quickly.
 After applying the tissue paper, brush the topcoat over the tissue paper on the decoupage furniture to seal it in place.

 Imperfections In The Tissue Paper

 Step #3 Apply a small amount of the topcoat to your fingertip then use your finger to smooth any air pockets or tiny lines that have surfaced upon the paper of your decoupage furniture.
-You’ll see a fair amount of bubbles and lines but with patients, you can work the majority of them smooth.
+You’ll see a fair amount of bubbles and lines but with a little patience, you can work the majority of them smooth.
 Apply another topcoat over the paper and smooth it in place.